NewyorkMengHer/Anime-Data-Analyzer/README.md

 # Anime Data Analyzer

-Project1 uses the myanimelist.net API dataset downloaded to a csv file, storing it in hive, and analyzes it using a CLI application written in Scala with a user management and access system for basic and admin users.
-Each user will have their own list to access and implements all CRUD operations to that list.
+Project1 utilizes the myanimelist.net API dataset downloaded to a CSV file, stores it in Hive, and analyzes it using a CLI application written in Scala.
+The application includes a user management and access system for basic and admin users, where each user has their own list to access and implements all CRUD operations on that list.

 ## Technologies
 - Java - version 1.8.0_311